jlento/Bling/README.md

 ## TODO

+- Add possibility to get the markdown examples and Bling styles from the https://jlento.github.io/Bling site directly, instead of from local disc
 - Add snowdown KaTeX plugin (at least for slides)!
+- Possibly use Bootstrap to prettify GUI
 - lot's of cleaning, of course...
 - rewrite...
 - headers and footers